WavyWalk/front-model/README.md

 `@HasMany`
-expects a `Array<T>` of specified class. if nothing's on property, when called will lazyly initialize to empty ModelCollection.
+expects a `Array<T>` of specified class. if nothing's on property, when called will lazyly initialize to empty Array<OtherModel>.
 ```typescript
 class User {